jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Turning the scientific method on our technological ecosystem to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hardest part.
 It's evolving one without failure and conflict that's proven so difficult for us.

+- Here are the markers this book worked.
+If and when someone says "they are our enemy, and this policy is what we need to do about it" you can respond with.
+No, entropy is always degrading us, and changing our environment.
+- Life responds by building faster than entropy degrades.
+- Life adapts inside ecosystems.
+- You recognize the coach exists, because each of us is a coach.
+- You know there are different kinds of selection.
+- That predation is suppose to rid us of the least efficient consumer adaptations.
+- That the technomass all around us is an ecosystem.
+- That we harvest this ecosystem.
+- That there is a carrying capacity.
+- That extremes of genotype and phenotype are self-defeating.

 Simply put, you can use your own beliefs to guide you.
-But the technomass all around you, is an ecosystem.
+But the technomass that surrounds us all is an ecosystem.
 And nature only increases its carrying capacity when its lifeforms uncover untapped niches and hunt down inefficiencies.
 Evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep life's torch alive against entropy's slow unmaking of life.

 None of this means abandoning your identities or communities.
 I practice cultural dance, cheer for my country, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, produce, graze, hunt, scavenge and so on.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what tools I was using, what pencils I had to work with.
-It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software and dull pencils inside a society that finds it increasingly hard to build things quickly.
+It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software and dull pencils inside a society that finds it increasingly hard to kill old tools like commuting to office buildings or telephone queues and instead build new things quickly.

 By naming the "technological giving tree" in the vignettes, I wanted to hit you with where we are: the very beginning of a technomass Earth.
 We are Kai—the hunter-gatherer who walked for days to find a tree he could have planted at home.
 It's no wonder Kai couldn't imagine agriculture; it took humans hundreds of thousands of years to learn to master biomass in such a way.
 We are a few thousand years into a technological Earth.